ishoborabyose/ishoborabyose/README.md

 - Hi there, I am Ishoborabyose👋
-- 👀 I’m interested in everything
+- 👀 I’m interested in solving problems
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate with content creators
 - 📫 How to reach me: ishoborabyosebeatrice@gmail.com